saintmac/vyte-api-v2-doc/docs/reference/events.md

 <returns title="Returns">

 An array of `Event` objects.
-If there is no events available, returns an empty array.
+If no events match the query parameters, returns an empty array.

 </returns>
 :::::